ftldb/ftldb/README.md

      connection parameters for the client-side tests.
   3. Run in the command line from the base project directory:
      `mvn clean package` or `mvn clean package -Dmaven.test.skip=true`
-     if you don't have an Oracle instance available.
+     if you don't have an Oracle database available.
   4. Check the `ftldb-ora/target` directory for the installation files.

 > **Notice**: The client-side tests are also a good source of usage examples.